The Best Blogging Platforms Compared

 Cons:

-- Limited customization and features.
+- Limited customization options.

-- Outdated templates and design options.
+- Outdated templates and designs.

 Best For: